Quantile Markov Decision Process

-A point $(q,r_0)$ on the gray line means that the MDP can achieve at least $r_0$ cumulative reward with probability $1-q.$ A point $(q,r_1)$ on the red line means that the optimal $q$-quantile reward is $r_1,$ i.e., there exists a policy that can achieve at least $r_1$ cumulative reward with probability $1-q.$ For the QBDP and utility function-based approaches, we solved the problem by setting various values for the preset parameters ($\tau$ in QBDP and $\gamma$ in the utility function approach) and then using simulation to find the cumulative density function for the reward associated with the optimized policies.
+A point $(q,r_0)$ on the gray dashed line means that the policy $\pi^*$ can achieve at least $r_0$ cumulative reward with probability $1-q.$ A point $(q,r_1)$ on the red line means that the optimal $q$-quantile reward is $r_1,$ i.e., there exists a policy that can achieve at least $r_1$ cumulative reward with probability $1-q.$ For the QBDP and utility function-based approaches, we solved the problem by setting various values for the preset parameters ($\tau$ in QBDP and $\gamma$ in the utility function approach) and then simulating $20,000$ instances to obtain the CDF of cumulative reward associated with the corresponding policies.

 The QMDP value function tells the optimally achievable quantile values for all quantiles.
 In contrast, the optimal MDP value function only concerns the expectation, and the optimal QBDP value function has no explicit connection to the cumulative reward.
 To interpret the corresponding policy in a traditional MDP or QBDP, we need to run simulations and plot the histogram of the cumulative reward.
 The computational cost of this simulation procedure may offset the computational advantage of such models.
 In Appendix C we compare the computation time of QMDP versus QBDP for the synthetic example.
 Moreover, most risk-sensitive MDP models, like QBDP, only provide a glimpse of the inherent risk by solving the MDP problem with a single risk parameter.
 A procedure to trade off the risk and reward is then needed to select a proper risk parameter.
 QMDP simplifies the procedure by providing the information for all quantiles at once.